-PCI DSS requires covered companies to not only be 100 percent compliant, but to also maintain its posture continuously.
+PCI DSS requires covered companies to not only be 100 percent compliant, but to also maintain that posture continuously.
 The Interim report on compliance (iRoc) is a measure of the state of compliance and efficacy of PCI controls in between assessments – and is a good proxy for measuring an organization’s ability to maintain a continuous state of 100 percent PCI compliance.
 Verizon’s 2018 Payment Security Report finds that an increasing number of merchants are 100 percent compliant, growing from 11.2 percent of the covered merchants in 2012 to 52.5 percent in 2017.

-Despite the upward trend in volume of PCI compliant merchants, we continue to read reports about massive data breaches.
+But despite the upward trend in volume of PCI compliant merchants, we continue to read reports about massive data breaches.
 In 2018, there were 2,216 reported data breaches – and in several instances, these organizations were PCI compliant at the time of breach.
 For example, a recently disclosed breach involving a major hotel chain put 500 million account holders at risk.
 The attack had been going on for at least four years and the company was PCI compliant during that period.

 Verizon found that 66.7 percent of merchants were PCI compliant when they were breached.

 Requirement 1 of PCI DSS 3.2.1, which compels organizations to “install and maintain a firewall configuration to protect cardholder data,” is a key trouble spot among organizations.
 Verizon found that 66.7 percent of merchants were compliant at the time of their breach.
 Forensic investigators also mention that the most common failure found in post-breach situations is ineffective segmentation leading to improper PCI scoping.
 According to auditors and QSAs, the most common mistakes are missing systems that are connected to “in-scope” systems.
 Vulnerabilities in these “missed systems” are often the pathways malicious actors exploit to eventually get to their target (the cardholder and payment information).